-- (3) The property line radius shall follow the curvature of the inside edge of pavement and be offset a minimum distance equivalent to the pavement/property line offset used on the roadway design section. - (k) Culs-de-sac. - (1) Dead-end streets, designed to be so permanently, are discouraged but may be unavoidable due to adjoining wetlands, canals, or preserves.
-When deemed unavoidable by the director, cul-de-sacs shall be designed in accordance with the criteria in Traditional Neighborhood Development

-Street Design Guidelines or Neighborhood

-Street Design Guidelines (or successor recommended practices) published by the Institute of Transportation Engineers. shall be closed at one end by a circular turnaround for vehicles and shall be constructed according to the following minimums: - a.
+- (3) The property line radius shall follow the curvature of the inside edge of pavement and be offset a minimum distance equivalent to the pavement/property line offset used on the roadway design section. - (k) Culs-de-sac. - (1) Dead-end streets, designed to be so permanently, are generally not permitted but may be unavoidable due to adjoining wetlands, canals, or preserves.
+When the director deems a dead-end street to be unavoidable, the dead end shall be provided with a cul-de-sac that is designed in accordance with criteria in Traditional Neighborhood Development Street Design Guidelines or Neighborhood Street Design Guidelines (or successor recommended practices) published by the Institute of Transportation Engineers. shall be closed at one end by a circular turnaround for vehicles and shall be constructed according to the following minimums: - a.
 Diameter of pavement to inside face of curb or edge of pavement: 90 feet outside diameter, 45 feet inside diameter. - b.
-Diameter of right-of-way for curb and gutter section: 110 feet. - e.
-The diameter of right-of-way for ditch and swale drainage shall be a minimum of 130 feet. - (2) The island in the center of the circular turnaround may be paved solid, kept unpaved to preserve existing vegetation, or enhanced with additional vegetation, provided that
+Diameter of right-of-way for curb and gutter section: 110 feet. - c.
+The diameter of right-of-way for ditch and swale drainage shall be a minimum of 130 feet. - (2) The island in the center of the circular turnaround may be paved solid, kept unpaved

-- vegetation does not cause a visual obstruction between 2 1⁄2 feet and 7 feet in height above grade, and provided further that proper maintenance agreements have been filed with the board. - (3) The transition from the cul-de-sac pavement to the regular approaching pavement width shall be as shown in § 10-714. - (4) On all roads to be maintained by and dedicated to the town county, the length of a cul-de-sac shall be 500 feet or less.
+- to preserve existing vegetation, or enhanced with additional vegetation, provided that vegetation does not cause a visual obstruction between 2 1⁄2 feet and 7 feet in height above grade, and provided further that proper maintenance agreements have been filed with the board. - (3) The transition from the cul-de-sac pavement to the regular approaching pavement width shall be as shown in § 10-714. - (4) On all roads to be maintained by and dedicated to the county, the length of a culde-sac shall be 500 feet or less.
 This length may be extended to a maximum length of 1,000 feet for single-family residential development only.
 The length of the deadend street with cul-de-sac shall be measured along the centerline of the pavement from the centerline of the nearest lane of the intersecting street to the center point of the cul-de-sac.
 This subsection does not apply to privately maintained roads. - (5) All streets ending in culs-de-sac that are over 250 feet long shall have a standard "No Outlet" traffic sign installed at the street entrance and paid for by the developer. - (1) Reserved.
 On-road and off-road bikeways. [deleted in its entirety] - (m) Privately maintained accessways.
 The following privately maintained accessways shall not be required to meet the minimum roadway right-of-way widths specified in subsection (b) of this section: - (1) Parking lot aisles (as defined in this chapter ch.
-34) minimum dimensions are provided in division 26, article IV, chapter 34; - (2) Parking lot accesses (as defined in this chapter eh.
+34) minimum dimensions are provided in division 26, article IV, chapter 34; - (2) Parking lot accesses (as defined in this chapter ch.
 34) minimum dimensions are provided in division 26, article IV, chapter 34; - (3) Driveways (as defined in this chapter); and - (4) Accessways which meet the following three requirements: - a.
-Provide vehicle access to 100 50 or fewer multifamily residential units and to 100 or fewer parking spaces (in determining the number of parking spaces served by an accessway any landscaped areas reserved for future parking spaces shall be included); - Meet the dimensional requirements for parking lot accesses in division 26, article IV, chapter 34 and aisles; and c.
+Provide vehicle access to 100 50 or fewer multifamily residential units and to 100 or fewer parking spaces (in determining the number of parking spaces served by an accessway any landscaped areas reserved for future parking spaces shall be included);

+- b.
+Meet the dimensional requirements for parking lot accesses in division 26, article IV, chapter 34 and aisles; and - c.
 Provide for utility easements in accordance with per § 10-355(a)(1) if utilities are to be located in or adjacent to the accessway.